adbuerger/casiopeia/doc/samples.rst

 ..
-Copyright 2014-2015 Adrian Bürger
+Copyright 2014-2016 Adrian Bürger
 ..
 ..
-This file is part of PECas.
+This file is part of casiopeia.
 ..
-..
-PECas is free software: you can redistribute it and/or modify
+.. casiopeia is free software: you can redistribute it and/or modify
 .. it under the terms of the GNU Lesser General Public License as published by
 .. the Free Software Foundation, either version 3 of the License, or
 .. (at your option) any later version.
 ..
-..
-PECas is distributed in the hope that it will be useful,
+.. casiopeia is distributed in the hope that it will be useful,
 .. but WITHOUT ANY WARRANTY; without even the implied warranty of
 ..
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 ..
 GNU Lesser General Public License for more details.
 ..
 ..
 You should have received a copy of the GNU Lesser General Public License
-.. along with PECas.
+.. along with casiopeia.
 If not, see <http://www.gnu.org/licenses/>.

 .. _samples: